East African Railway Master Plan: New railway links from Master Plan core countries to other countries

 In addition to the railways mentioned above, there are ideas for new standard-gauge railway lines under the plan.
 They are by definition international lines between Master Plan countries and third countries.
 But the table in the following also contains domestic railway lines within third countries, as it is possible to connect to these railways through railways featured by the Master Plan.

 Existing railways

 The Eastern African Railway Master Plan is not only taking new standard-gauge railways under the Master Plan into account, but also existing colonial era narrow-gauge railways, including Lake Victoria train ferries and pre-existing standard-gauge railways.
-It is planned to "rehabilitate" and to use some of the existing narrow-gauge railways in addition to the new standard-gauge railways as to provide additional routes for cargo transports.
+It is planned to "rehabilitate" and to use some of the existing narrow-gauge railways in addition to the new standard-gauge railways to provide additional routes for cargo transports.
 For the break of gauge handling between the different railway gauges, see below.
 Only railways relatively close to the new railway network are shown in the table.